cran/lawn/README.md

 * License: MIT
 * Get citation information for `lawn` in R doing `citation(package = 'lawn')`
 * Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+## Additional disclaimer
+Portions of this code have been contributed by Jeff Hollister, US EPA.
+As such, that code is subjec to the following disclaimer: <https://www.epa.gov/home/github-contribution-disclaimer>

 [![rofooter](http://ropensci.org/public_images/github_footer.png)](http://ropensci.org)